Book a demo

 Now we get to the real treasure: your data.
 Data migration is the most intensive part of a CRM implementation.

-You’ve got plenty to juggle, but here’s our key tip: make sure your data's in order before you switch over.
+You’ve got plenty to juggle, but here’s our key tip: make sure your data is in order before you switch over.
 It’s a good idea to declutter now, to save both space and money.
 You don’t want to pay to move junk.

 Another key point: your vendor must export the data in industry-standard SQL format.
 Worst case scenario: the data is moved, but unreadable.
 Data integrity is everything, so make sure your vendor will care for it properly (and make a backup just in case).

 This is only a fraction of what we can share.
 Want to know more about the keys to CRM success?
-Click the link here to get our eBook for recruiters, Nailing Your CRM Rollout.
+Click the link here to get our eBook for recruiters, Nailing Your CRM Rollout Strategy.

 Here are a few extra tips to keep in mind when you're planning your CRM implementation project.